In Appreciation of Labi Siffre

 Over forty years later, I find connection between this song and the words spoken by Siffre at the close of his 2017 TEDx Talk, entitled Disturbing Definitions.
 “We don’t find meaning, we make meaning, and then we lack the courage to accept responsibility for the meanings we make.
 If meaning is just laying around, and we find it, we are not responsible for it; we’ve just come across it in untidy heaps, scattered across a panorama.
 If we make meaning, that makes us responsible for the meanings we make, and that responsibility takes us out of our comfort zone.”

 The righteousness in Siffre’s work is his sheer unwillingness to mince words or equivocate, whatever the subject matter.
-Nevertheless, an artistry wholly devoted to truth is inherently incongruous with the codes of the music industry at large.
-To be an unwavering force in an industry which values only the veneer of virtue, Siffre’s messages become that much more significant because for artists like him, the price paid to be free affords the demanding our homage.
+Nevertheless, an artistry wholly devoted to truth is incongruous with the codes of the music industry at large.
+To be an unwavering force in an industry that values only the veneer of virtue, Siffre’s messages become that much more significant.

 In honor of the 50th anniversary of Siffre’s debut release, it’s my hope that you’ll explore the catalogue of Labi Siffre.
 For the purposes of this piece, I’ve concentrated on what would be considered the creative pinnacle of his opus, but I encourage you to become familiar with the entirety of the bold and vastly creative songwriter and singer whose name should at long last be attached to his masterpieces.